Going to graduate school is a big decision. Each year we ask our students why they joined these programs. Here are just a few of their responses.

 We offer our programs in an accelerated, 15-month blended curriculum with on-campus and remote experiences.
 Our goal isn’t to keep you in graduate school forever, it’s to efficiently give you the best training and the strongest network so you can get back out there and advance your career.

-When you are a student in the Environmental Observation and Informatics program, you are a part of the Nelson Institute community.
+When you are a student in our professional programs, you are a part of the Nelson Institute community.
 This means you not only have a strong cohort of professional MS students, but also a network of 80 current graduate students across the other MS and PhD programs and certificates, and thousands of alumni that live in Madison and across the world.
-Here are just some of the experiences you can have when join our community:
+Here are just some of the experiences you can have when join our community.